-Isobel Salmon, MA (Counselling), PG Dip, Reg.MBACP
+MA (Counselling), PG Dip, Reg.MBACP

 Training, qualifications & experience

+I consider I am a calm, relaxed person, I don’t judge or give advice.
+I have the ability and skills to support you.
 I am a good listener, empathetic and a relaxed person who enjoys building therapeutic relationships with clients.
 It is important to me that I can create a calm environment where we can work together to help you find what is right for you.
-For me, counselling people who are in a difficult place or unable to understand their emotions, who then move on to a much brighter future and can cope with all life brings, is extremely rewarding.
+Counselling clients who are in a challenging place in their life or are struggling to understand their emotions, who then move on to a more positive place after receiving counselling, is extremely rewarding for me.